 However, smart meters have a capital cost, and it is not yet clear whether they earn a return in terms of energy cost recovery or greater household connections.
-In addition, there are no credible evaluations on the crucial point – can this technological intervention change norms, incentives, and payment, and thereby improve reliability and access in a high-theft environment?
+In addition, there are no credible evaluations on the crucial point – can this technological intervention change norms, incentives, and payment, and thereby improve reliability and access?

 Research overview and objectives

-This project will evaluate the ability of smart metering with prepayment to break the cycle of low payment leading to restricted and low-quality supply.
-It aims to answer whether smart metering can improve cost recovery, and thereby energy reliability and access.
+This project evaluated the ability of smart metering to break the cycle of low payment leading to restricted and low-quality supply.
+It aimed to answer whether smart metering can improve cost recovery, and thereby energy reliability and access.